MobolajiRichard/techtalent/README.md

 Docker
 command for docker
-run 'docker-compose up' to build an image and spin up a container run 'docker-compose down' to stop a container
+run 'docker-compose up' to build an image and spin up a container run 'docker-compose down' to stop and delete a container (note the images and volume will still be present) run 'docker-compose down --rmi all . -v' to stop and delete a container with the image and volumes.